dougeby/IntuneDocs/intune-user-help/enroll-your-device-in-intune-macos-cp.md

 ## Unverified profiles
 When you view the installed mobile device management (MDM) profiles for your macOS device, some profiles might show an **Unverified** status.
 As long as the **Management profile** shows a **Verified** status, you don’t need to be concerned.

-The management profile establishes that there is a secure connection.
-The other profiles are subprofiles, and inherit the security traits from the management one.
-Thus, both types of profiles are delivered over the same, secure MDM connection.
+Management profiles verify that there is a secure connection.
+The other profiles&ndash;subprofiles&ndash;inherit the security traits of the management profile.
+Thus, both types of profiles are delivered over the established and secure MDM connection.

 Also, because subprofiles don't require individual verifications, they're more quickly delivered to devices.